A dynamical system framework yielding quantitative inverse spectral results for Sturm-Liouville operators: Introduction and motivation

-In next section, we prove the existence of solutions to Problem (IOSP), which reduces to a second-order nonlinear Schrödinger equation (a critical equation).
-In Section 3, the planar dynamical system approach reveals that solutions to the Schrödinger equation are periodic.
-We further prove that $\varepsilon$ is determined by $q_0$, $\lambda_*$, and $m$, and that the dynamics are classified into three cases.
-In Section 4, We derive the explicit expression for the error $\|\hat{q} - q_0\|_{\mathcal{L}^p}$ (refer to Theorem \ref{Th6}), which quantitatively characterizes the relationship between $q_0$, $\lambda_*$, $m$ and the potential $\hat{q}$.
-In Section 5, we prove the uniqueness of $\hat{q}$.
-By introducing the function $\mathcal R_m$, we establish a homeomorphic mapping, capturing a dilation relation between the error associated with $\lambda_{m}$ and $\lambda_{1}$.
-In Section 6, particularly, we present the sharper results for the inverse spectral problem regarding the principal eigenvalue, when ${q} \in \mathcal{L}^2$.
-We derive the exact expression for the potential function $\hat{q}$ (see Theorem 6.1 for details).
-In Section 7, we summarize the contributions and present practical applications to answer the questions arsing at the beginning of this paper.
+In next section, we prove the existence of solutions to Problem (IOSP).
+In Section 3, we establish a planar dynamical system framework to fully classify the critical equation.
+Specifically, we show that its solutions are periodic and determine the sign parameter $\e$ explicitly in terms of $q_0$, $\lambda_*$ and $m$ distinguishing three distinct dynamical regimes (see Theorem \ref{ep_sign} and \ref{ep_sign2}).
+Based on this classification, we derive the explicit quantitative expression for the error $\|\hat{q} - q_0\|_{\mathcal{L}^p}$ (See Theorem \ref{Th6}), which characterizes the relationship between $q_0$, $\lambda_*$, $m$ and the potential $\hat{q}$.
+We further sharpen the results for the special case $q\in\mathcal{L}^2$, obtaining an explicit analytical expression for $\hat{q}$ in terms of Jacobi elliptic functions (See Theorem \ref{3.10}).
+We then prove the uniqueness of $\hat q$ over the full parameter space $( \lambda_*, q_0)$ without the traditional constraint $\lambda_*>\lambda_1(q_0)$ (See Theorem \ref{3.12}).
+In Section 4, we introduce a homeomorphic mapping $\mathcal{R}_m$ and establish a dilation relation between the errors associated with the $m$-th eigenvalue and the principal eigenvalue.
+Finally, in Section 5, we summarize the contributions and present practical applications to answer the questions arsing from the practical applications.